Remove frames

 Why did you do it this way?

-It's been revised and professionally edited; the final version is roughly 8,000 words longer than the first draft.
-That final, more polished version is in the second issue of Son and Foe, and has been published on paper by Wildside Press.
+It was revised and professionally edited; the final version is roughly 8,000 words longer than the first draft.
+That final, more polished version was in the second issue of Son and Foe, and has been published on paper by Wildside Press.
 Both editions contain the complete revised text of The Spriggan Mirror, and the e-book edition includes a bonus short story, "Sirinita's Dragon," that originally appeared in an anthology called The Ultimate Dragon.

 What are we paying for?